Butternut Squash with Maple Syrup

 - 1/3 cup maple syrup

-- 1 cup roasted sweet red peppers, coarsely chopped
+- 1 cup jarred roasted sweet red peppers, coarsely chopped

 - Preheat oven to 425°.
-In a large bowl, toss squash with 2 tablespoons oil, salt and pepper; divide between two ungreased 15x10x1-in. baking pans.
-Roast 35-45 minutes or until tender, stirring occasionally and switching position of pans halfway.
+In a large bowl, toss squash with 2 tablespoons oil, salt and pepper; divide between 2 ungreased 15x10x1-in. baking pans.
+Roast 35-45 minutes or until tender, stirring occasionally and switching position of pans halfway through baking.

 - In a skillet, heat remaining oil over medium heat.
 Add ginger, garlic and, if desired, pepper flakes; cook and stir 1 minute.
 Add leeks; cook and stir 3-4 minutes longer or until tender.
 Stir in maple syrup; bring to a boil.
 Reduce heat; simmer, uncovered, 2-3 minutes or until syrup is slightly reduced.